optimal2050/.github/profile/README.md

 **[multimod](https://optimal2050.github.io/multimod/)**
-The `multimod` R package defines a domain-specific language (DSL) and internal representation for mathematical programming models.
-It enables parsing, manipulation, and export of equations and constraints across multiple modeling languages including GAMS, Pyomo, JuMP, and LaTeX.
+The `multimod` R package has an ambition of linking together alternative math-modeling frameworks and languages, especially those used in energy system modeling.
+It defines a domain-specific language (DSL) and internal representation for mathematical programming models, enabling parsing, manipulation, and export of equations and constraints across multiple modeling languages including GAMS, Pyomo/Python, JuMP/Julia, GNU MathProg, and export to LaTeX.
+It might be particularly useful for researchers and practitioners who work with multiple modeling frameworks and need a consistent way to define and share their models, and test them across different platforms.
+The package is in early development, and currently supports a limited set of features (see {dev-status} on the package website).

 ---